 Flash forward to 1935.

 Both Jane and Blanche are Hollywood movie stars.
-Or rather, Jane is trying to be a star, but her childhood talent and beauty faded in adulthood.
-Blanche, on the other hand, completely blossomed as an adult in both of these areas.
-In fact, Blanche is a mega star, and the only reason Jane gets any film roles at all is because Blanche is her sister.
+Or rather, Jane wants to be a star, but her childhood talent and beauty faded in adulthood.
+Blanche, on the other hand, has blossomed in both areas.
+She’s now a beautiful, talented, and respected mega star.
+It’s only because of Blanche’s influence that Jane receives any film work.

-Really cool side note: at this point in the film, director Robert Aldrich actually used footage from old Bette Davis and Joan Crawford films, as if it were footage from films the fictional Hudson sisters made.
+Interesting side note: at this point in the film, director Robert Aldrich used footage from old Bette Davis and Joan Crawford films, including Bette in 1933’s Parachute Jumper, and Joan in 1934’s Sadie McKee, as if it were footage from films the fictional Hudson sisters made.

 Whatever Happened to Baby Jane?

-Young adult Jane is bitter and jealous of Blanche’s success.
+Young adult Jane is bitterly jealous of Blanche’s success.
 And she still doesn’t treat Blanche very well.

-One night after a party–where Jane spends the whole evening imitating Blanche and making fun of her–the Hudson sisters drive home together.
+At a party one night, Jane spends the whole evening imitating Blanche and making fun of her.
+Afterwards, the Hudson sisters drive home together.

 Somehow, Blanche ends up crippled.

 Her limp body is found sandwiched between her car and the grand iron gate in front of her mansion.
-Jane is found three days later in a drunken stupor in a hotel room…
+Three days later, Jane is located at a hotel in a drunken stupor…

 Guess what conclusions and rumors spread.

-As a result of the accident, Blanche must remain in a wheelchair for the rest of her life.
+It seems obvious that an insanely jealous Jane rammed the car into Blanche.
+The now crippled Blanche must remain in a wheelchair for the rest of her life.